 The Energy of Smoky Quartz

 The earthy cloudiness of smoky quartz gives the energy of this crystal a unique grounding property, even while it uplifts.
 Smoky quartz is thought to provide subtle energy of both protection and balance.
 The unique union of strong grounding and protective energy combined with light, soothing, and uplifting energy is what distinguishes smoky quartz from other protective crystals and stones—including other quartzes.

 You can often find rutiles (also called angel hairs) when you carefully study the inner world of a piece of smoky quartz.
 Rutiles are reddish-brown threads of titanium dioxide that crystalize within the quartz due to natural earth radiation, but for crystal owners, these golden threads represent streams of healing, clarity, and awareness.
 You can also often find rainbows and other mesmerizing formations within the depths of smoky quartz.
 Just as with clear quartz, one can spend many hours exploring the inner life of smoky quartz.

 Using Smoky Quartz in Feng Shui

 In feng shui, the smoky quartz is used as a protective stone as well as a stone that grounds energy.
 The power of the crystal can be provided by crystal carvings, tumbled stones, crystal balls, or in the natural form of a cluster, point, or geode.
-The energy of smoky quartz works well when placed near the front door, as this is where it best performs its protective function.
+The energy of smoky quartz works well when placed near the front door, as this is where it can best perform its protective function.
 A tower/generator works well for this purpose, as will a crystal cluster.
 You can also place smoky quartz in a child's room close to a big window, or in your home office.
 The energy of smoky quartz can also enrich the northwest and the northeast Bagua areas of your home or office.

 Choosing a Smoky Quartz

-Smoky quartz comes in a variety of forms—from tumbled rocks and small points to clusters and impressive generators.
+Smoky quartz comes in a variety of forms—from tumbled rocks to clusters, small points to impressive generators.
 Generally distributed around the world, smoky quartz can originate from almost anywhere, though most commercial supplies come from Brazil, the U.S., Australia, and China.